ludocode/pottery/include/pottery/lifecycle/README.md

 void move(CONTEXT_TYPE context, REF_TYPE to, REF_TYPE from);
 ```

-Moves the element to a new address, without creating or destroying any elements (if possible.)
-The `to` element must be uninitialized and unconstructed, and the `from` element will be left uninitialized and destructed.
+Moves the value to a new address, without creating or destroying any values (if possible.)
+The `to` value must be uninitialized and unconstructed, and the `from` value will be left uninitialized and destructed.

-The elements must be distinct.
-It is an error to pass the same element for both `to` and `from`.
+The values must be distinct.
+It is an error to pass the same value for both `to` and `from`.

 ```c
 void move_bulk_restrict(CONTEXT_TYPE context, VALUE_TYPE* restrict to, VALUE_TYPE* restrict from, size_t n);
 ```

-Moves `n` elements from non-overlapping addresses `from` to `to`.
+Moves `n` values from non-overlapping addresses `from` to `to`.

 This requires that a `VALUE_TYPE` be defined.